AtulPandey25/karunasetu/DEPLOYMENT.md

 1. Click **Create Web Service**.
 2. Render will begin building and deploying your backend.
 You can watch the logs in the "Logs" tab.
 3. Once the deployment is successful, your API will be live.
-Render will provide you with a public URL, which will look something like `https://karunasetu-api.onrender.com`.
+Render will provide you with a public URL, which is `https://karunaapi.onrender.com`.

-**➡️ Copy this backend URL.
-You will need it for the frontend deployment.**
+**➡️ Your backend URL is `https://karunaapi.onrender.com`.
+You will need this for the frontend deployment.**

 ---